suhamansuri/recipemaker/README.md

 Instructions for Grader:
-- There are four buttons each with a different purpose pertaining to the recipebook
+- There are four buttons each with a different purpose pertaining to the recipeBook
 - Press make a recipe to select a recipe and recipe the ingredients
 - Press edit recipe book to edit a recipe by selecting the recipe you would like to edit
 - Make sure when editing and adding the recipe that you select the "Enter" buttons next to each text field